bbc/codext/README.md

 #### `$ code`

-Codext was built by [Pyves](https://github.com/PyvesB) and [Mika Leppala](https://github.com/MikaLeppala) during a BBC hackaton.
+Codext was built by [Pierre-Yves](https://github.com/PyvesB) and [Mika](https://github.com/MikaLeppala) during a BBC hackaton.
 Want to make the project better, faster, stronger?
 Contributions are more than welcome, open a **pull request** and share your code!
 Simply **fork** the repository by clicking on the icon on the top right of this page and you're ready to go!

 #### :speech_balloon: Support